knee-cola/dotnet-core-mvc-rest-api/README.md

 These problem is solved by de-coupling implementation from data contract via *Data Transfer Objects* (DTO).

-*Data Transfer Object* is a representation od model.
+*Data Transfer Object* is a representation of model.

+In this project we're using `AutoMapper`, which does the mapping heavy lifting.

 ## Database
 For this project to run we need an MS SQL Server.